The International Trade Blog International Sales & Marketing

 10 Terms Exporters Should Know about Intellectual Property

 On: March 22, 2021 | By: David Noah | 6 min. read

 For exporters, intellectual property rights are a critical and challenging aspect of doing business internationally.
 We spoke to Barbara Grahn and Barbara Wrigley, partners at Fox Rothschild LLP, about several terms relating to intellectual property that exporters must understand.
 We’ll discuss terms as they relate to patents and trademarks.

 It’s crucial to have a working knowledge of these terms, but keep in mind that this is not an exhaustive list of every term you need to know when working with intellectual property.

 1. Intellectual Property

-Intellectual property (IP) includes a broad collection of rights relating to works of authorship, inventions, designs, trademarks, and trade secrets.
-Intellectual property rights can be protected in individual countries under copyright law, patent law, and trademark law.
-You will find our archive of intellectual property articles here.
+Intellectual property (IP) includes a broad collection of rights relating to works of authorship, inventions, designs, trademarks and trade secrets.
+Intellectual property rights can be protected in individual countries under copyright law, patent law and trademark law.

 2. Infringement and Enforcement

 Trademark infringement can be intentional, such as the act of passing off, pirating or counterfeiting goods or marks, but also includes unintentional use of a confusingly similar mark in a way that creates confusion among consumers as to the source or sponsorship of the goods or services.